 About Odanadi Seva Trust

-Odanadi is a pioneering anti-trafficking organisation based in Mysore, South India, works for the rescue, rehabilitation and reintegration of trafficked women and children.
-For the past 20 years Odanadi has been committed to providing a safe haven for survivors of human trafficking, sexual exploitation, slavery, domestic abuse and destitution.
+Odanadi is a pioneering anti-trafficking organisation based in Mysore, South India.
+Odanadi works for the rescue, rehabilitation and reintegration of trafficked women and children.
+For the past 25 years Odanadi has been committed to providing a safe haven for survivors of human trafficking, sexual exploitation, slavery and domestic abuse.

 Rescue, rehabilitation and reintegration